justincoon/ooverlap/docs/dspec/dspec.md

 - **How does it connect and communicate to other parts of the system?:**
 	This component will make use of Google Calendar, dhtmlxScheduler APIs and AngularJs to make a smooth interface that let users input their free time.
 - **How does it relate and implement aspects that were mentioned in our fspec?:**
 	This will implement one half of the member and moderator views mentioned in the functional specification.
 It will simply use the Google Calendar API to input the user’s calendar and then send it to the database for storage/use.
+Once all members input their free time, it'll notify "Overlap Calendar" component to start processing the overlap time.
 - **Please predict any implementation challenges:**
 	We might have some challenges when it comes to building the interface for this feature.
 It could very well be one of those things that looks really smooth, but is pretty complicated to code.
 Other implementation challenges could include...

 ####Overlap Calendar (Figuring Out Group Meeting time)
 - **Person(s) Responsible:** Thai
-- **How does it relate and implement aspects that were mentioned in our fspec?:** This component will connect with the database to retrieve all free time of members in the group and then using moment library and use matching algorithm to figure out the best overlap time slot.
+- **How does it relate and implement aspects that were mentioned in our fspec?:** This component will connect with the database to retrieve all free time of members in the group and then using moment library, use matching algorithm to figure out the best overlap time slot, save information back to the database and notify "Export Calendar" components.
 - **Please predict any implementation challenges:** The biggest challenge will be the algorithm to figure out the overlap time with highest users' prority.

 ####“Export” Calendar (Displaying All Users Free Time)